SaikiranSankar04/Cipher_Vault/README.md

    to access files in the folder use OTP verification
 2. Time based access:
    a folder that can be accessed only during the specified time

+PASSWORD:
+1. PRIVATE FOLDER PASSWORD: to access the
+2. ENCRYPTION PASSWORD: for all files- to save and open, modify...call when you use encrypt